DUNE-DAQ/docs/docs/packages/flxlibs/Enabling-links-and-setting-the-superchunk-factor.md

 for i in $(seq 0 4); do flx-config -d 1 set DECODING_LINK0${i}_EGROUP0_CTRL_EPATH_ENA=1; done;

 ```
+If two cards are installed in the host, repeat those operations also using the commandline options -d2 and -d3!
 ### Set SuperChunk factors per link
 Be careful, as these register are SuperLogic Region (SLR) based!
 To change the register values for factor 12, for both SLRs' first 10 virtual links, run the following:
 ```